ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at University of Mount Union.

 Room and Board Costs at University of Mount Union